thoughtworksarts/thoughtworksarts.github.io/app/_people/jonathan-heng.markdown

    url     : "https://github.com/jonheng"

 ---
-Jonathan Heng is a Software Developer at ThoughtWorks with interests in machine learning and data science and worked with [Ellen Pearlman](/bio/ellen-pearlman) on an [AI Brainwave Opera](https://thoughtworksarts.io/blog/ai-brainwave-opera-world-premiere/).
+Jonathan Heng is a Software Developer at Thoughtworks with interests in machine learning and data science and worked with [Ellen Pearlman](/bio/ellen-pearlman) on an [AI Brainwave Opera](https://thoughtworksarts.io/blog/ai-brainwave-opera-world-premiere/).

-Before joining ThoughtWorks, Jonathan attained a Master of Science in Computer Science at Imperial College London and a Bachelor of Engineering from Singapore University of Technology and Design.
+Before joining Thoughtworks, Jonathan attained a Master of Science in Computer Science at Imperial College London and a Bachelor of Engineering from Singapore University of Technology and Design.